twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/init.md

     If you are using a different version control system, there are different steps [required for repo initialization][alt-vcs].
-To prevent chezmoi from trying to clone or create a Git repostory, add an empty `.git` directory to the source directory.
+To prevent chezmoi from trying to clone or create a Git repository, add an empty `.git` directory to the source directory.

     ```sh